 If travel plans are on your summer bucket list, then you are in the right spot.
 There are so many fun road trip ideas from Grand Rapids to beautiful places around pure Michigan, the surrounding Midwest region, and even Canada.
 There’s no better time to pack up your car and hit the road than during the summer season.

-There’s plenty of capital fun in Michigan’s capitol city, Lansing.
+There’s plenty of Capitol fun in Michigan’s capital city, Lansing.

-Put your pedal to the mettle as your bike your way around Mackinac Island.
+Put your pedal to the metal as your bike your way around Mackinac Island.